 On April 3, 2012, during his second deployment in Helmand Province, Afghanistan, Sergeant Sawyer was struck by a reverse pressure plate improvised explosive device (IED).
 The IED was buried below a t-wall barrier, and was detonated when the t-wall was lifted off the ground.
 The IED blew when SGT Sawyer was walking next to the t-wall, overseeing its removal.

-Now medically retired, Jereme rents a home but it is not accessible.
-He is unable to move around the bathroom and the kitchen, especially when he has company over.
-His home is also carpeted, which is very difficult to navigate in a wheelchair.
-Jereme is most looking forward to having a specially adapted home with hardwood floors, a kitchen with cabinets he can reach, and a safe bathroom with roll under sinks and a roll in shower.
-Jereme’s mother has been living with him for the past three years as his caregiver.
-While he considers her “a great blessing,” Jereme wants he and his mother to gain their independence back.
+Now medically retired, Jereme previously rented a home that was not accessible.
+He was unable to move around the bathroom and the kitchen, especially when he had company over.
+His previous home was also carpeted, which was very difficult to navigate in a wheelchair.
+Jereme is happy to be living in a specially adapted custom home with hardwood floors, a kitchen with cabinets he can reach, and a safe bathroom with roll-under sinks and a roll-in shower.
+He is relieved that both he and his mother, who is his full-time caregiver, have their independence back.

-Jereme says a HFOT home will give him closure, knowing he has a permanent place to live and will allow him to go back to school and get involved with his community.
-“I am grateful and feel very blessed to be receiving this home.
-It means a lot more independence for me and will allow me to take my life back.
-Homes For Our Troops is a second chance, this would be a chance for me to start my life,” he says.
+Jereme says an HFOT home gives him closure, knowing he has a permanent place to live and that enables him to go back to school and get involved with his community.
+His long-term goals include going to welding school.
+“I am grateful and feel very blessed to have received this home.
+It means a lot more independence for me and enables me to take my life back.
+Homes For Our Troops is a second chance, this is a chance for me to start my life,” he says.